Review of Neutral Naturalness: Models

 In contrast to the supersymmetric UV completions of the twin Higgs discussed above, SUSY can also be the fundamental symmetry that protects the Higgs mass, although it manifests in less familiar ways.
 These models share many characteristics with folded SUSY~\cite{Burdman:2006tz}, so we outline its broad aspects in some detail.

 The essential idea behind folded SUSY is quite simple.
 Very schematically, SUSY connects bosonic and fermionic degrees of freedom.
 Roughly, we can consider that the top quark is extended to a SUSY multiplet \beq t\Rightarrow \left.\left( \right)\right\downarrow \text{SUSY}~, \eeq where $\widetilde{t}$ denotes the scalar stop.
 This scalar partner to the top quark is a manifestation of the SUSY structure in a given model.
 This symmetry can also explain why the Higgs mass is insensitive to higher mass scales.
-Having two copies of these particles would also preserve Higgs naturalness; the cancellation between fermonic and bosonic contributions to the Higgs mass renormalization would simply happen twice in exactly the same way.
+Having two copies of these particles would also preserve Higgs naturalness; the cancellation between fermionic and bosonic contributions to the Higgs mass renormalization would simply happen twice in exactly the same way, as shown in Fig.~\ref{fig:FsusyAllLoops}.

 The authors of folded SUSY observed a generalization of this doubling idea, where each copy is charged under a different color group.
-If we label SM color as $SU(3)_A$ then we can label the copy (or folded color) as $SU(3)_B$ and write the top sector particles as \beq \overset{\text{SU}(3)_A\times \text{SU}(3)_B }{\left.\overrightarrow{ \left( \right) } \right\downarrow} \text{SUSY}~. \eeq This extension keeps the Higgs natural through the SUSY structure.
-In this construction the $A$ and $B$ sector fields are assumed to be related by a discrete $Z_2$ exchange symmetry to ensure the coupling structure is the same in each sector.
+If we label SM color as SU(3$)_A$ then we can label the copy (or folded color) as SU(3$)_B$ and write the top sector particles as \beq \overset{\text{SU}(3)_A\times \text{SU}(3)_B }{\left.\overrightarrow{ \left( \right) } \right\downarrow} \text{SUSY}~. \eeq This extension keeps the Higgs natural through the SUSY structure.
+In this construction the $A$ and $B$ sector fields are assumed to be related by a discrete $\mathbb{Z}_2$ exchange symmetry to ensure the coupling structure is the same in each sector.

-But what if the SM colored stop $\widetilde{t}_A$ and the folded top quark $t_B$ were removed from the low-energy theory?
-Then the Higgs remains natural because the contributions from the SM top and the folded stop combine in precisely the same way as in standard SUSY, the fact that they are charged under different color groups is irrelevant.
-In this scenario the folded stops are much more difficult to produce at hadron colliders, as they do not carry SM color.
+But what if the SM colored stop $\widetilde{t}_A$ (the green scalar in Fig.~\ref{fig:FsusyAllLoops}) and the folded top quark $t_B$ (the blue fermion in Fig.~\ref{fig:FsusyAllLoops}) are removed from the low-energy theory?
+Then the Higgs remains natural because the contributions from the SM top (the green fermion in Fig.~\ref{fig:FsusyAllLoops}) and the folded stop (the blue scalar in Fig.~\ref{fig:FsusyAllLoops}) combine in precisely the same way as in standard SUSY.
+The fact that they are charged under different color groups is irrelevant to the cancellation of the $\Lambda_\text{UV}^2$ terms.

+In this scenario the folded stops are much more difficult to produce at hadron colliders because they do not carry SM color.
 Note that in this case no true SUSY is manifest in the low-energy theory as the fermions and bosons belong to different SUSY multiplets.
 The protection of the Higgs mass results from an accidental SUSY realized by the low-energy theory.